mudler/LocalAI/README.md

 - Doesn't shell-out, but uses C bindings for a faster inference and better performance.
 Uses [go-llama.cpp](https://github.com/go-skynet/go-llama.cpp) and [go-gpt4all-j.cpp](https://github.com/go-skynet/go-gpt4all-j.cpp).

 Reddit post: https://www.reddit.com/r/selfhosted/comments/12w4p2f/localai_openai_compatible_api_to_run_llm_models/

+LocalAI is a community-driven project, focused on making the AI accessible to anyone.
+Any contribution, feedback and PR is welcome!
+It was initially created by [mudler](https://github.com/mudler/) at the [SpectroCloud OSS Office](https://github.com/spectrocloud).

 ## Model compatibility